The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

 Layering is key when you head to the mountains for a fall hike.
 You may start off needing a down coat and by mid-afternoon you’re in a t-shirt.

 I usually wear an Icebreaker merino wool t-shirt and then throw a warmer long-sleeved quick-dry shirt on top.
 For added warmth early in the morning I’ll include a fleece.
 My go to outer layer that can be mixed and matched with short or long-sleeved shirts is a Patagonia down jacket with a hood.
 It weighs nothing so it’s always in my pack.
+I always like to have a buff too as it takes up almost no room.

 For footwear my Salomon GoreTex hiking boots are my new go to hiking boots.
 They were awesome and super comfortable on an 18 day trek in northern India.
-Always throw in a hat and mitts along with your 10 hiking essentials.
+Always throw in a hat and mitts or gloves along with your 10 hiking essentials.

 Click on the photo to bookmark to your Pinterest boards.